CleverRaven/Cataclysm-DDA/data/mods/CRT_EXPANSION/readme/README.md

 # For those curious about stat scaling:

-* SS-Rank is for stupid high scaling
+* SS-Rank is for stupid high scaling (legendary scaling)
-* S-Rank is anything 2.0 down to 1.0
+* S-Rank is anything 2.0 down to 1.0 (dramatically scales)
-* A-Rank is from 0.99 down to .75
+* A-Rank is from 0.99 down to .75 (noticeably scales)
-* B-Rank is .74 down to .5
+* B-Rank is .74 down to .5 (averagely scales)
-* C-Rank is .49 down to .25
+* C-Rank is .49 down to .25 (somewhat scales)
-* D-Rank is .24 to .20
+* D-Rank is .24 to .20 (barely scales)
-* E-Rank is .19 and below
+* E-Rank is .19 and below (offers scaling as an afterthought)

 I tried to keep the damage balanced and also added scaling damage and movecosts to make it so certain attacks or weapons carry different risks.